wp-plugins/custom-field-images/readme.txt

 1. Unzip "Custom Field Images" archive and put the folder into your "plugins" folder (/wp-content/plugins/).
 1. Activate the plugin from the Plugins admin menu.
-1. Inside the Wordpress admin, go to Settings > Custom Field Images, adjust the options according to your needs, and save them.s
+1. Inside the Wordpress admin, go to Settings > Custom Field Images, adjust the options according to your needs, and save them.

 == Frequently Asked Questions ==

 = How can I show custom field images only on certain page types? =